rachelrthl/FYP_Rachel/index.md

 1. **Time inefficiency**: Manual research across multiple systems takes roughly 10 minutes per account, limiting her to about 72 accounts per week—only 6–7% of her portfolio.

-2. **Signal blindness**: Within that 7%, her prioritization is based largely on static internal metrics (e.g., account revenue, cloud spend, AWS event attendance) rather than dynamic external buying signals (e.g., job postings, funding rounds, or leadership changes).
+2. **Signal blindness**: Within that 7%, her prioritization is based largely on static internal metrics (e.g., account revenue, cloud spend, AWS event attendance) rather than dynamic external <span class="tooltip">buying signals<span class="tooltiptext">Observable indicators that a company may be ready to purchase a product/service (e.g., hiring, funding, leadership changes)</span></span> (e.g., job postings, funding rounds, or leadership changes).

 This means that each week, roughly 45 high-intent accounts go undetected.
-Assuming an average AWS SMB deal size of US$37,000, these missed opportunities represent an estimated US$1.66M in unrealized annual pipeline per rep.
+Assuming an average AWS <span class="tooltip">SMB<span class="tooltiptext">Small and Medium Business - typically <500 employees, <$50M revenue</span></span> deal size of US$37,000<span class="footnote" data-note="Based on AWS internal data for Scale segment average deal size in ASEAN region, 2024">1</span>, these missed opportunities represent an estimated US$1.66M in unrealized annual pipeline per rep.

 Sarah's problem is not one of motivation or skill — it is structural.
 Her tools and processes do not allow her to see which companies are actively evaluating cloud solutions in real time.